 I am having difficulties using the e-learning.
 What should I do?

-I am a healthcare manager and I would like my staff to access the programme on our bespoke learning management system.
+I am a healthcare manager and I would like my staff to access a programme on a bespoke learning management system.
 Is this possible?

 Ideally, we recommend that you use our purpose-built learning management system, ‘The Hub’, which gives you full functionality and enables you to download any relevant certificates.
-We would not normally provide content for hosting on other learning systems as it would be difficult to ensure that the content is up to date.
+We would not normally provide content for hosting on other learning systems as it would be difficult to ensure that the content remains up to date.

 If you are interested in launching content on your own learning management system, you can take a look at two documents produced by our partner, e-Learning for Healthcare:

 Solutions to the SCORM Cross Domain Scripting Issue